kmmelissat/e-commerce/README.md

 A full featured Ecommerce website built with Next.js, TypeScript, PostgreSQL and Prisma.

+**This project is based on an O'Reilly tutorial by the original author, with additional fixes, better styling, and improvements.**

 <img src="/public/images/screen.png" alt="Next.js Ecommerce" />

 This project is from my **Next.js Ecommerce course**